The Heat Network Regulations have changed – here’s our guide to compliance

 As an example, imagine four commercial office tenants share their building’s heating bill, based on their percentage share of the floor space they rent.

 If one office works hard to use less heat, they will not be rewarded, because their bill has nothing to do with the heating they really use.
-So there is no incentive to close windows, turn thermostats down or become more energy efficient.
+So, there is no financial incentive to close windows, turn thermostats down or become more energy efficient.

 The largest share of CO2 emissions from UK buildings comes from space heating and water heating, so driving energy efficiency in this area is an important part of the UK’s decarbonisation goals.